AlexFr062/samples/Networking/UDP/udp_echo_server/readme.md

 - Program is not cross-platform, runs only on Linux (including Embedded).
 - Contains only minimal necessary code.
 - Critical errors are reported and `exit` is called (no clean exit).
-- Finished with endless loop waiting for incoming messages, to stop it in the terminal window `Ctrl+C` is used.
+- Finished with an endless loop waiting for incoming messages, to stop it in the terminal window `Ctrl+C` is used.
 - This directory doesn't contain any IDE project or makefile, we will build the program from command line.
 - Otherwise, it works exactly like C++ UDP echo server, see [documentation](../sv_client/readme.md).